caas-team/sparrow/README.md

   # The file loader is not intended for production use and does
   # not refresh the config after reading it the first time
   file:
-    # where to read the checks config from locally
+    # location of the file in the local filesystem
     path: ./config.yaml

 # Configures the api